nerves-hub/nerves_key/hw/README.md

 directory contains circuit board designs to add an ATECC508A/608A to Raspberry Pis.

-## 5-pin bottom solderable module
+## 5-pin bottom solder-able module

 ![NervesKey bottom](proto4/nerves_key_bottom.jpg "NervesKey bottom mount")

-The `proto4` directory is a hand solderable module that can be mounted underneath the Raspberry Pi or connected "upside down" to the top.
+The `proto4` directory is a hand solder-able module that can be mounted underneath the Raspberry Pi or connected "upside down" to the top.

 Parts: